wikitopian/euler/README.md

 Rather than hard coding the numbers in, I added a rules array as an argument, which makes the code more modular and extensible.

+2.

+An old-fashioned for loop is the most performant and readable way to populate a fibonnaci series, with functional filter and reduce calls to sum all the even results.